LT-Intro-To-AI-SY2425/a5-sudoku-solver-mherrera8/a5_writeup.md

 1. How do the performance and efficiency of the Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms compare when solving Sudoku puzzles?
 In what scenarios might one approach be preferable over the other?

+BFS is usually more efficient, the correct answer can usually be found quicker because BFS checks a multitude of pathways rather than a set pathway.
+DFS might be preferable if there is a small amount of potential answers, but BFS when there is a large range of possibilities.

 2. How did the choice of data structures (like the Stack for DFS and Queue for BFS) impact the implementation and functionality of the algorithms?
 Are there alternative data structures or design patterns that could have been used to achieve the same objectives?